+86 1510-529-7925 [email protected]

 Evocation on stage at Changjiang Music Festival.
 Each stage that you will shoot will have a different light setup.
 I you got to learn how to set up your cameras quickly.

-Generally speaking, the big famous bands will have great lighting, and the smaller lesser know bands will have some terrible lighting to deal with.
-This sucks but it means that the bigger and famous bands are easier to shoot but the smaller bands which are easier to get access to are more difficult to shoot.
+Generally speaking, the big famous bands will have great lighting, while the smaller, lesser-known bands will often have terrible lighting to deal with.
+This can be frustrating, but it means that the bigger and more famous bands are easier to shoot, whereas the smaller bands, which are easier to get access to, are more difficult to shoot.

 DSC_0268-1024x768-1024x768 Concert Photography Lesson 3